Scrummy Lane

 How to serve them

-I like to serve these in the Winter with a big dollop of mashed potatoes and some peas or green beans.
+I like to serve Ikea style Swedish meatballs in the Winter with a big scoop of mashed cauliflower and potatoes or simpler truffle mashed potatoes.

-Alternatively, serve them with fresh bread and salad.
+Alternatively, serve them with fresh bread such as this easy homemade focaccia bread and a simple salad such as this Greek lettuce salad.
 This makes the meal a bit lighter so you can serve it any time of year.

 At Ikea of course they are always served with a spoonful of red berry sauce (lingonberry sauce) on the side.
 Either pick a jar up from the Ikea food shop next time you go flat pack furniture shopping, or use cranberry sauce instead.